awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **What is the difference between key\-value and key\-only tags?**
 Lightsail tags are key\-value pairs, allowing you to organize resources such as instances across different categories \(e\.g\. project:Blog, project:Game, project:Test\)\.
 This allows you full control across all use cases such as resource organization, bill reporting, and access management\.
 The Lightsail console also allows you to tag your resources with key\-only tags for quick filtering in the console\.

+## Contacts and notifications<a name="faq-contacts-and-notifications"></a>

+**What are notifications?**
+You can configure alarms in Lightsail to notify you when a metric for one of your instances, databases, or load balancers crosses a specified threshold\.
+Notifications can be in the form of a banner displayed in the Lightsail console, an email sent to an address you specify, or an SMS text message sent to a mobile phone number you specify\.
+To be notified by email and SMS text message, you must add your email address and mobile phone number as notification contacts in each AWS Region where you want to monitor your resources\.
+For more information about notifications, see [Notifications in Amazon Lightsail](amazon-lightsail-notifications.md)\.

+**How many contacts can I add?**
+You can add one email address and one mobile phone number in each AWS Region where you want to monitor your resources\.
+SMS text messaging is not supported in all AWS Regions in which you can create Lightsail resources, and text messages cannot be sent to some countries and regions of the world\.
+For more information about notifications, see [Notifications in Amazon Lightsail](amazon-lightsail-notifications.md)\.

+## Metrics and alarms<a name="faq-metrics-and-alarms"></a>

+**What are metrics?**
+Lightsail reports metric data for instances, databases, and load balancers\.
+Some metrics include your instance’s CPU utilization percentage, the amount of inbound and outbound network traffic, system and instance error counts, database disk queue depth, database free storage space, load balancer error counts, load balancer response times, and more\.
+Metrics allow you to monitor and maintain the reliability, availability, and performance of your resources\.
+Monitor and collect metric data from your resources regularly so that you can more readily debug a multi\-point failure, if one occurs\.
+For more information, see [Resource metrics in Amazon Lightsail](amazon-lightsail-resource-health-metrics.md)\.

+**What are alarms?**
+You can create an alarm in Lightsail that watches a metric for your instances, databases, and load balancers\.
+The alarm can be configured to notify you based on the value of the metric relative to a threshold that you specify\.
+For more information, see [Alarms in Amazon Lightsail](amazon-lightsail-alarms.md)\.
+Notifications can be a banner displayed in the Lightsail console, an email sent to your email address, and an SMS text message sent to your mobile phone number\.
+For more information about notifications, see [Notifications in Amazon Lightsail](amazon-lightsail-notifications.md)\.

+**How many alarms can I add?**
+You can configure two alarms for each metric that is available for instances, databases, and load balancers\.
+For more information, see [Alarms in Amazon Lightsail](amazon-lightsail-alarms.md)\.